 Figuring out how to get from Yerevan to Yeghegnadzor, Armenia by marshrutka was a bit of a struggle for us, so we’re being good souls and sharing the way so that others don’t have to follow in our (lost) footsteps 😉

-Marshrutky from Yerevan to Yeghegnadzor (and eventually Stepanakert) actually leave from a street close to the Gortsaranayin metro station.
+Marshrutky from Yerevan to Yeghegnadzor (and eventually Stepanakert) leave from a street close to the Gortsaranayin metro station.
 If you’re coming from the Yerevan city center, it’s one stop beyond Sasuntsi David, the metro station for the train station.

 Once you get off at Gortsaranayin, exit the metro and head right.
 Continue walking straight ahead along the road pictured below until you hit a roundabout.

 Once there, go left across the street, and you should see a couple of marshrutky lined up across the street from you.
-There’s a cafe and several small convenience store stalls in the spot as well.
+There are a cafe and several small convenience store stalls in the spot as well.
 You’ll most likely have drivers asking you if you’re looking for Yeghegnadzor once you’re in the area.